-One kg of steam is equivalent to 27 Kg of thermic fluid to deliver the same heat content.
-For heating applications less than 200degc, steam is preferable to thermic fluid as heating media.
+One kg of steam is equivalent to 27 kg of thermic fluid for delivering the same heat content.
+For heating applications less than 200o C, steam is preferable to thermic fluid as heating media

 Of all heating media, steam has the highest energy content.
 To go by numbers,

 1 kg of steam has around 540 Kcal of heat content while 1 kg of thermic fluid

 (high temperature oils) has around 20 Kcal of heat content.

 This implies that for every 1 kg of steam you need 27 kg of thermic fluid to

 deliver the same heat content.
 Therefore the quantity of thermic fluid to attain a